lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 #### Bedrock interface

 This deployment has a middleware layer that allows you to use the Bedrock interface via boto3 instead of the OpenAi interface.
 This requires overriding the `endpoint_url`, and injecting your api key into the authorization header in the request.
-There are example scripts on how to do this, `test-middleware-synchronous.py` (for synchronous requests) and `test-middleware-streaming.py` (for streaming requests)
+Below is an example script on how to do this:

-To use this script:

 Set the required environment variables: